E-Learning Course: Doing Business in China. Chinese Economy.

 In China, there are cultural and sociological issues extremely

-guarantee that we are honorable, and therefore we will keep our Commitments.
-If we fail to develop “Guanxi” it's difficult to do business in China.
-This means that negotiations can be made very slow and therefore
+different: the influence of Confucianism, customs and habits, ancient culture or language difficulty.
+Personal relationships (“Guanxi” in Chinese), will be decisive, since under the Confucian ethic Chinese negotiator will want to guarantee that we are honourable, and therefore we will keep our Commitments.
+If we fail to develop “Guanxi” it is hard to do business in China.
+This means that negotiations can be made very slow and therefore expensive.

 We will study the

 broad range of industries.
 High